 I value personal reflection on how my own experiences and training may introduce bias in our work, and I strive to avoid or address these biases as much as possible.
 When people work with me, I want them to feel they are connected to another human.
 I enjoy learning about the pets, people, communities, spiritual or religious practices, interests, and activities that my clients find resourcing.

-As a therapist, I seek to deeply understand how historical, familial, relational, cultural and social contexts have shaped ways of thinking, feeling, or responding that have been adaptive but no longer serve you.
+As a therapist, I seek to deeply understand how historical, familial, religious, relational, cultural and social contexts have shaped ways of thinking, feeling, or responding that have been adaptive but no longer serve you.
 My goal is to help you create and live the most present, authentic, connected, congruent, and fulfilled life possible - whatever that means to you.

 In our work, rather than pathologize, we will honour all parts of you and have compassion for how they have been adaptive or are serving a particular function.
 Whatever you decide doesn't serve you anymore we will work to move forward from, and identify what might be keeping you stuck.